Geno Ford: Personal life

 Ford is married to his wife, Traci.
 He has two sons: Darin and David.
+His son, Darin, is the head coach at Nordonia High School in Ohio.
+Meanwhile, his younger son, David, served as director of player development under Ford at Stony Brook during the 2021–22 and 2022-2023 seasons.
 Ford's brother, Dustin, is the associate head coach at Akron and also played for Ohio from 1998 to 2001.